mahendrabairagi/reInventWorkshop1/SageMaker lab/README.md

 This limits both the number of API calls we make, as well as the size of content we send.

-In this challenge, you will use SageMaker in your efforts to deploy a face-detection model.
-You will first launch a SageMaker notebook instance; from your notebook, you will be able to explore the data your model will train on, see how the model is trained, and deploy a -trained model to an inference endpoint.
+In this challenge, you will use SageMaker in your efforts to train and deploy face-detection model.
+You will first launch a SageMaker notebook instance; from your notebook, you will be able to explore the data your model will train on, see how the model is trained, and deploy a trained model to an inference endpoint.
 You will also create an S3 bucket for the endpoint to store detected faces, which you will need as part of your app's pipeline.

 ## Instruction

 ### Launching a SageMaker Notebook Instance

-Go to [https://aws.amazon.com/](https://aws.amazon.com/) and either sign-in or create an account.

-Next, at the home console screen, type in "SageMaker" into the search bar and click "Amazon SageMaker":
+At the home console screen, type in "SageMaker" into the search bar and click "Amazon SageMaker":

 ![Alt text](../screenshots/console_0.png)